wumix/obshagce/readme.txt

                 enough to change.
 If you want to add more you'll need to add more steps (the numbers with the percent signs).

+ 'flipanim_*'   Repeatedly flips an element (like an image)
+                for a simple animation effect.
+Like a downwards walking animation in an NES RPG.

 ----------- ----------- ----------- ----------- -----------
  HTML